Learning about a changing state

-Figure~\ref{fig:learning} illustrates the agent's learning process.
+I illustrate the agent's learning process in Figure~\ref{fig:learning}.
 It shows his prior and posterior means after receiving one, two, and three signals.
-It also shows the 95\% confidence interval around these means.
-This interval narrows as~$t$ approaches the times at which the agent receives signals.
-The posterior mean is piecewise linear in~$t$ between the origin and signals, and constant in~$t$ after the last signal.
+It also shows the 95\% confidence intervals around these means.
+These intervals narrow as~$t$ approaches the times at which the agent receives signals.
+The posterior mean is piecewise linear in~$t$ between signals and constant in~$t$ after the last signal.
 This is because the random increments~$\der\theta(t)$ are independent, which makes each signal~$s_n$ informative about~$\{\theta(t)\}_{t\ge0}$ only insofar as it is informative about the realized path between~$(0,\theta_0)$ and~$(t_n,\theta(t_n))$.

 \paragraph{Choices and payoffs}